 The dominant colors in a bedroom can play a subtle but powerful role in determining how you are feeling.
 There are various color theories when it involves the interior design, but simply considering ‘warm’ and ‘cool’ colors may be a good starting line.
 Reds and yellows for example, within the warm part of the color palette, can create a way of energy and vibrancy, while ‘cooler’ blues and greens give off an altogether more relaxed atmosphere- making them more appropriate for the bedroom.

-Time for a mattress change
+Time for a mattress change to avoid sleep disorders

 You are most likely going to spend more time in bed during the summer in the air-conditioned than in any other season – so do you think of a better time to re-evaluate your mattress than now?
 Ask yourself this- How old is my mattress?
 Is it as comfortable as it once was, maybe years ago, when you bought it?
 Does it need to be rotated or flipped because there are prominent dents now?
 Or, is it finally time to invest in a new mattress?

 See what your sleeping needs are.
 Buy a mattress online from Livpure- shop from a huge range of latex mattresses, memory foam mattresses, hybrid mattresses, etc. You can choose from different mattress price points to suit your pocket.